French Press Vs Pour Over | Which Method is the Best?

 Unlike automatic coffee makers, these manual devices allow you to control all aspects of the brewing process, including the grind size, water temperature, steeping time, filtration, and the coffee-water ratio.

-The difference between a French Press and a pour-over coffee maker is the brewing technique.
-The French Press uses a full immersion brewing method, in which coarse grounds are steeped in water for about 4 minutes, whereas a pour-over uses a percolation or infusion brewing method, in which water is passed through medium coffee grounds under gravity.
+The main difference is that French Press uses a full immersion brewing method, in which coarse grounds are steeped in water for about 4 minutes, whereas a pour-over uses a percolation or infusion brewing method, in which water is passed through medium coffee grounds under gravity.

 This guide compares French Press vs Pour Over and discusses their pros and cons, taste profiles, ease of use, and cost so that you can easily make an informed decision.